 Once an application is running, the CC makes it possible to bind services to the application.
 Services provision reserved resources for an application on demand.
 They can provide a wide range of types of resources.
 A few examples might be a web application account, a set of environment variables, or a dedicated Redis cluster.

-The main difference with how the CC stages Docker image–based applications is that buildpacks are not applied because the image itself provides the dependences.
+The main difference with how the CC stages Docker image–based applications is that buildpacks are not applied because the image itself provides the dependencies.
 The CC sends the image to Diego for staging, receives and stores required metadata about the image from Diego, and then instructs Diego to schedule processes to run the application.

 An application’s lifecycle, described above, on Diego is largely the same in either case.
 These backends are managed through the Garden API.
 When a developer deploys their application with

 cf push, Diego uses Garden to create a generic, abstracted, containerized environment for any kind of instance, whether it be a buildpack-based droplet, a Docker image, or a Windows Server container.

 Diego includes a health monitor and is self-healing: it will attempt to restart instances that have crashed in order to ensure that the number of running instances matches what the deployment configuration requires.

 To accomplish its orchestration tasks, Diego relies on three main components: